Good dental care will help keep your smile looking great for longer, but the benefits go way further than helping you look lovely.

 Keep your heart healthy

 The potential of a link between heart disease and gum disease has been well documented over recent years.
 One of the possible reasons for this is that bad bacteria gets into your bloodstream via inflamed gums and is carried to the heart.
 This could also be due to an immune response that’s triggered by the gum inflammation which then spreads to attack other parts of the body.
-Although the verdict is still not 100% clear the reason, good dental hygiene is your best defense.
+Although the verdict is still not 100% clear the reason, good dental hygiene is your best defence.

 A recent Taiwanese study has found a link between gum disease and Alzheimer’s disease.
 In this study, people who have had periodontitis for at least ten years were shown to be 70% more likely to go on to develop Alzheimer’s than those without any dental health issues.
 It’s believed this is due to low-grade inflammation that could then go on to attack the brain.